-Pahoa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pahoa doesn't have a public transportation system that people use for their commute.

 The population of Pahoa overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Pahoa, 24.61% have at least a bachelor's degree.

 The per capita income in Pahoa in 2018 was $23,675, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $94,700 for a family of four.
 However, Pahoa contains both very wealthy and poor people as well.

 Pahoa is an extremely ethnically-diverse town.
 The people who call Pahoa home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Pahoa, accounting for 25.11% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pahoa residents report their race to be Asian, followed by White.
 Important ancestries of people in Pahoa include Portuguese, German, English, Swedish, and Armenian.